Skip to content

 Luchi

-Luchi chholar Dal is another popular breakfast combo in Bengali families.
+Luchi Chholar Dal is another popular breakfast combo in Bengali families.

 ADVERTISEMENT

+For many Bengali people, this combo is pure bliss.
 Hot and fluffy Luchis paired with Chholar dal made with peas, cauliflower florets, and grated coconut along with Rasgullas can tickle your taste buds.

 4. Paratha & Aloo Dum